 Visiting the Sticky Falls on a tour

 If you’d rather do a tour including the Bua Tong Waterfall instead of exploring it on your own, there are plenty of options as well.
-You can check at the reception of your accommodation or with a local travel agency, book a private tour with a local through TakeMeTour, or check out GetYourGuide for group or private tours.
+You can check at the reception of your accommodation or with a local travel agency, or book a private tour with a local through TakeMeTour.
 Transportation is included most of the time.

 The Bua Tong Waterfall – Practical Information